Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 source: kantata

-Pros: Kantata is a good option for professional services providers, as it offers all of the key features necessary to manage professional services workflows.
+Pros: Kantata is a good ERP option for professional services providers, as it offers all of the key features necessary to manage professional services workflows.

-Cons: Mavenlink isn’t the best option for business intelligence, as users state that it takes the software as many as “30-40min to refresh data” (Capterra).
+Cons: Kantata isn’t the best option for business intelligence, as users state that it takes the software as many as “30-40min to refresh data” (Capterra).
 In comparison, Mavenlink alternatives such as Productive let you customize your reports in real time.

 6. Bitrix24 – Best for Project and CRM Integration